If you’re interested in taking credit card payments for your small business but not sure where to start, this guide is for you.

 There are three types of credit card processing fees you should be aware of:

 Interchange Fee.
 The interchange fee is the wholesale fee mentioned above.
 This is a standard, non-negotiable fee that covers the costs of processing the transaction, the risk of payment approval, and the risks of fraud and bad debt.
 Collected by the consumer (issuing) bank, the interchange fee is a percentage of the purchase total plus a set transaction fee that’s determined by each card network.
-This fee represents the largest cost of credit card processing, and is typically impacted by the type of credit card involved in the transaction.
+This fee represents the largest cost of credit card payment processing, and is typically impacted by the type of credit card involved in the transaction.
 The average interchange rate in the U.S. is approximately 1.8% for credit cards and 0.3% for debit cards, but the actual rate a merchant will pay varies greatly.
 For example, interchange fees on premium or rewards cards are generally higher.

 Assessment or Service Fee.
 This is another non-negotiable fee, but this time it’s the card network that charges it.
 This fee is typically a small percentage and can be affected by your transaction volume and your risk level as assessed or calculated by the card networks.